Marco-hub-117/git-versions-stats/README.md

 `python3 analyzer.py -d path-to-git-rep -o example-analyzer-output -fs '*.py'`

-The following command will extract all the *.py command commited into path-to-git-rep repository and will save them into example-analyzer-output directory
+The following command will extract all the *.py source code commited into path-to-git-rep repository and will save them into example-analyzer-output directory
 </details>